-The mystics don’t move around or really animate much at all.
-And the inhabitants basically boil down to another resource generator.
-Build a dwelling and place two lanterns in the room to attract one.
+The mystics don’t move around or really animate much at all, and the inhabitants basically boil down to another resource generator.
+You just build a dwelling and place two lanterns in the room to attract one.
 Once an inhabitant moves in, they sit in the room and produce lore and or scrap for you.
-They have a comfort and happiness bar but its mostly a non-issue as long as you keep your sanctuary at the proper temperature.
+They have a comfort and happiness bar, but it’s mostly a non-issue as long as you keep your sanctuary at the proper temperature.

-You can spend lore to unlock new rooms, add-ons, and upgrades, such as a generator to produce more energy or a study to research artifacts that have more juicy backstory attached to them.
+You can spend lore to unlock new rooms, add-ons, and upgrades.
+Such as a generator to produce more energy or a study to research artifacts that have more juicy backstory attached to them.
 I found many of the objects were supposed to increase the happiness of creatures nearby, but they really seemed to be more of a cosmetic choice.
-Inhabitants were always happy with two lanterns, an object you can build from the start of the game.
-The Mystics were happy as a long they were fed and watered.
+That’s because Inhabitants were always happy with just two lanterns, an object you can build from the start of the game.
+The Mystics themselves were happy as a long they were fed and watered.

 There are no events of any kind to throw a wrench into your plans.
 Once you solve the pattern, the game devolves into clicking various resource nodes while you breed new genetic lines of the mystics.
 You can buy upgrades to automate some of it, but the colony gameplay isn’t all that engaging.
 There may be a little variance due to the random nature of rooms.
 But once you know how many mystics you want to raise simultaneously, you know how many rooms full of what you need to sustain them.